glantucan/space-shooter/conventions.md

   2. Immutability (if the language supports it, if not avoid mutation as much as possible)
   3. Function Composition
   4. Declarative Code
 - Do not use object oriented programming unless it enhances readability, maintainability, or performance.
+Avoid classes at all cost.
 - Do not ever use typescript.